The Raw & the Cooked (album): Production

 The snare sound in "She Drives Me Crazy" was run through a roll of Ampex 456 multitrack tape (left) running through a Studer A800 multitrack recorder (right) at 15 ips.

 Unlike the band's self-titled debut album, Fine Young Cannibals' recording approach on The Raw & the Cooked was more experimental.
 They worked with breakbeat drum loops on occasion, including sampling James Brown's "Funky Drummer" on "I'm Not the Man I Used to Be".
-Furthermore, the unique snare drum "pop" sound on "She Drives Me Crazy" was created by Z recording the snare drum portion separately.
+Furthermore, the unique snare drum "pop" sound on "She Drives Me Crazy" was created by David Z recording the snare drum portion separately.
 A speaker was then placed on top of the snare drum, and a microphone below.
 The original recording of the snare drum part was played back through the speaker and re-recorded.
 Reflecting on creating the snare sound with Mix in 2001, David Z said: "I took the head off a snare drum and started whacking it with a wooden ruler, recording it through a Shure 57 microphone.
 As I did that, I started twisting the hell out of the [API 550] EQ around 1 kHz on it, to the point where it was starting to sound more like a crash.
 I blended that with a snare I found in the Linn itself, which was a 12-bit machine, so it sounded pretty edgy to start with."
 Dan Daley of the website added: